-Once part of the extensive Carter family holdings, Oatlands tells the stories of a 19th-century working plantation, an early 20th century country house, and the people who lived and worked there, including enslaved laborers and artisans.
-In addition to the mansion, Oatlands property includes magnificent formal terraced gardens, one of the earliest extant greenhouses in North America, barns and other outbuildings, and the recently established Inn at Oatlands Hamlet.
-Oatlands is owned by the National Trust for Historic Preservation and operated by local residents who founded Oatlands, Inc. to ensure that Oatlands remains a vibrant regional resource.
+Once part of the extensive Carter family holdings, Oatlands tells the stories of a 19th-century working plantation, an early 20th century country house, and the people who lived and worked there, including not only its wealthy owners but also the enslaved laborers and artisans.
+In addition to the Greek Revival mansion, Oatlands property includes magnificent formal terraced gardens, one of the earliest extant greenhouses in North America, barns and other outbuildings, and the recently established Inn at Oatlands Hamlet.
+Oatlands, Inc. was established by local residents to ensure that the Historic House and Gardens would continue to be an important local resource after the National Trust became its owner.
 For more information about Oatlands, please see www.oatlands.org.

 Operations, Preservation and Programming

 Salary and benefits competitive for comparable positions in non-profit organizations.
 Please let us know if you have particular salary requirements.

 Please email your cover letter and resume in Word or PDF format to email@example.com.
 Please, no phone calls.
 Applications will be considered as received and the position will remain open until filled.
 The Search Committee would prefer to receive applications by September 1, 2018.
 Oatlands is an Equal Opportunity Employer.